 Another important factor to consider when looking for software development services is whether you’d like to work with a company or an individual freelancer.
 In relation to that question we should keep in mind the following:

 - The development services of an individual freelancer will almost certainly be cheaper than those of a company (not a group of individuals, but a company), but not always as effective.
 A freelancer can hardly possess all the competencies necessary to make a successful product.

 - The number of individual freelancers that were considered in this report is almost six times larger than the number of companies.
 This makes individuals somewhat overrepresented in this report.
 However, our survey could also be useful for those looking for outsourcing companies.

 - The prices charged by companies and individuals in developed European countries are higher than those charged by companies and individuals in developing ones.
 This is due to higher administrative costs, taxes, and other expenses.

-Taking all this into account, we recommend looking for a company or an individual in a competitive market, since the average price for a quality service tends to be comparatively lower there than in less-competitive ones.
+Taking all this into account, we recommend looking for a company or an individual in a competitive market, since the average price for a quality service of mobile app development in Europe (and not only mobile) tends to be comparatively lower there than in less-competitive ones.